 Interest rate risk arises from the Company's debt at floating rate.
 Indebtedness at floating rate exposes the Company to interest rate risk on their cash flows.
-At December 31, 2022 the main loan in force had a fixed rate in US dollars of 9.875% while most of them had fixed rates in US dollars at 15% and 13% and floating rates equal to Badlar plus margin.
+At December 31, 2022, a small portion of the loans in effect had been taken out at floating rates.